GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/web_suplement/pushmanager_subscribe/index.md

 description: Use PushManager.subscribe() in extensions.
 ---

 The [subscribe()](https://developer.mozilla.org/docs/Web/API/PushManager/subscribe) method of the [PushManager](https://developer.mozilla.org/docs/Web/API/PushManager) interface subscribes to a push service.
+This page describes aspects of the method that are particular to extensions.
 Refer to MDN for complete details of the [Push API](https://developer.mozilla.org/docs/Web/API/Push_API).

 ## Permissions